 The Acer Nitro XF243Y Pbmiiprx's build quality is decent, very similar to the Acer Nitro XF252Q.
 It's entirely plastic except for the stand's column, which is metal.
 The stand is sturdy, and the monitor doesn't wobble much.
 However, there's some flex on the back, and the buttons feel a bit cheap.
 Overall, it doesn't feel particularly premium, but there are no issues with the construction.

 The Acer Nitro XF243Y Pbmiiprx has a mediocre contrast ratio that results in blacks looking grayish in dark environments, which is typical for IPS panels.
 It's very close to the advertised 1000:1 contrast; however, this can vary between individual units.
+If you want a budget-friendly monitor with a VA panel and higher contrast, then check out the Samsung Odyssey G3 S24AG30.

 The Acer Nitro XF243Y Pbmiiprx doesn't have a local dimming feature.
 The video above is provided for reference only.